-I must point out that the figures used to promote the dryer are mostly comparing with C rated tumble dryers which I was initially suspicious of but a quick look at common dryers on sale from Hotpoint, Indesit and Hoover etc show that many of their dryers are in fact only C rated (which I’m surprised at).
+However, I must point out that the figures used to promote the dryer are mostly comparing with C rated tumble dryers.
+I was initially very suspicious of this, but a quick look at common dryers on sale from Hotpoint, Indesit and Hoover etc. show that many of their dryers are in fact only C rated (which I’m surprised at).
 Hopefully this will improve. continued below...

 CO2 REDUCING TUMBLE DRYER IS NOW EVEN BIGGER